 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 A Little Backstory

-We actually started dating right after I got back from travelling Thailand for a month and right before I was set to move away.
+We actually started dating right after I got back from traveling Thailand for a month and right before I was set to move away.
 I had been living in Kelowna, BC for almost my whole life and was starting to feel trapped.
-My best friend, Carley, and I had just travelled all over Thailand together and had plans to move to Victoria in late January.
+My friend and I had just travelled all over Thailand together and had plans to move to Victoria in late January.

 Arturo and I started dating about two weeks before I moved.
 I remember telling him that although I really liked him and wanted to make things work, I was not willing to stay in Kelowna when our relationship was so young.
 We decided to try long distance because you really never know if it will work until you try.
 Arturo never tried to hold me back from moving away.
 He even encouraged me to move as he knew a new city would be good for me in so many ways.
 This only made me fall for him even harder.

 We dated long distance for just over a year.
 Every time we got to see each other we made plans for when we would see each other again so we always had a date to look forward to.
 Being apart wasn’t always easy but the times we got to visit each other made everything worth it.
 We explored Kelowna and Victoria together and I got to visit Arturo and his family in Mexico City last year for ten days as well.
 Now I have been staying with his family since April here in Mexico City and I couldn’t be happier.

 We decided that as of April this year we would no longer be separated by distance.
 Due to this we have been traveling through Mexico all summer so far and will both move back to Kelowna in the fall.
 Arturo has one more year left of school in Kelowna and I will be staying with my family to save money for our wedding.

 Our Engagement Story: How He Proposed in Mexico City!